Skip to main content

 if current_price <= stop_price:

-# Trigger trailing stop
+# Trigger trailing stop - sell entire position at market

 target_symbol="BTC",